yusitnikov/puzzletv/docs/Puzzle rendering.md

 ##### Rendering constraints

-Each visual constraint defines the [`component`](../src/types/sudoku/Constraint.ts) field, which is a set of React components mapped by [field layers](../src/types/sudoku/FieldLayer.ts).
+Each visual constraint defines the [`component`](../src/types/sudoku/Constraint.ts) field, which is a set of React components mapped by [grid layers](../src/types/sudoku/GridLayer.ts).
-For each layer, the `Field` component collects all constraints that have a mapping for the layer, and render all of them one by one.
+For each layer, the `Grid` component collects all constraints that have a mapping for the layer, and render all of them one by one.

 The properties being passed to each component are defined in [`ConstraintProps`](../src/types/sudoku/Constraint.ts) and include: